astencel-sumo/opentelemetry-workshop/exercises/core-distro/README.md

   otelcol-contrib --version
   ```

-* Make sure to use proper documenation version on GitHub using the git branch, eg. `release/v0.51.x`
+* Make sure to use proper documentation version on GitHub using the git branch, eg. `release/v0.51.x`

-* Check if otelcol is available on localhost:4318
+* Check if otelcol is available on `localhost:4318`

   ```bash
   telnet localhost 4318